Texas Tech University

 4. Other Considerations

-Courses beyond the minimal requirements, including research and appropriate special studies courses, strengthen student programs and provide greater depth and specialization but should be carefully planned in order not to push the student beyond the maximum fundable hours.
-The Southern Association of Colleges & Schools (SACS) states that “a program leading to a doctor's degree is normally the equivalent of at least three years of full-time graduate study” and “must require a period of residency after admission to the doctoral program,” as well as “appropriate and regular means for determining candidacy and the fulfillment of degree requirements.”
-Departments should strive for compliance with both the SACS requirements and the state's maximum limit on fundable doctoral hours while providing the most strength and depth possible for the student within these limits.
+Courses beyond the minimum requirements, including research and appropriate special topics courses, strengthen student programs and provide greater depth and specialization but should be carefully planned in order not to push the student beyond the maximum fundable hours.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) states that “a program leading to a doctor’s degree is normally the equivalent of at least three years of full-time graduate study” and “must require a period of residency after admission to the doctoral program,” as well as “appropriate and regular means for determining candidacy and the fulfillment of degree requirements.”
+Departments should strive for compliance with both the SACSCOC requirements and the state’s maximum limit on fundable doctoral hours while providing the most strength and depth possible for the student within these limits.

 Operating Policies & Procedures